Krishil-Jayswal/Review-Mirror/Readme.md

 # Review Mirror: Sentiment Drift Detection System

-A deep learning-based system for detecting and analyzing sentiment drift in user reviews over time.
+A Contrastive Learning Framework for Detecting Longitudinal User Drift in E-Commerce Reviews.
 This project implements a self-supervised contrastive learning approach to identify users and products whose opinion patterns have shifted significantly.

 ## 📋 Table of Contents
 - [Overview](#overview)